NicolasWent/Epita-Random-i3lock-Image-script/README.md

 If you don't wanna create a folder in this path, you can modify the path in line 3 of the script lock.sh. (you must put the /*.png at the end of the line)

 Put your images in the folder createn.
+IMAGE MUST BE IN .PNG

 In your .bashrc (located using cd ~).
 Put the line: alias i3lock='~/afs/scripts/lock.sh'